Welcome to the Ultimate Orienteering Series

 How do I sign up?

-Pre-registration is NOT required for most Ultimate Series events.
+Pre-registration for the series is not required, although there is a one-meet discount if you register for the series online (http://register.cascadeoc.org).
 Just sign up for the appropriate course and you will automatically be eligible for Ultimate points.
 The list of events that make up the series will be posted on the Events page by mid-February.

 All events will include beginner and intermediate courses.
 Please see the Events page for more details about each event.

-The winner at each event receives 1000 points and everyone else receives points based on the percent behind the winner's time.
+The winner in each category at each event receives 1000 points and everyone else in that category receives points based on the percent behind the winner's time.
 For example, if the winner has a time of 25 minutes and your time is 50 minutes, you will receive 500 points.

 How Many Scores Count?

 The number of scores that count towards your Ultimate point total depends on the number of events in the series.
 The general rule is that at least half of the total number of scores are included in your total score.
-For example, if there are 6 Ultimate events, your best 3 scores will count.
+For example, if there are 6 Ultimate events, your best 3 or 4 scores will count.
 If there are 7 Ultimate events, your best 4 scores will count.
+This may be adjusted if an event is cancelled.

 Types of Orienteering